ObjectsCountries/GGXXACPR-Replay-Analyzer/README.md

 Matplotlib is needed to render the graphs, install here: https://matplotlib.org/stable/install/index.html

+Alternatively, assuming Python has been installed, run `python3 -m pip install matplotlib` from the command line.

 The only file that has to be downloaded from this repo is [replay_analyzer.py](replay_analyzer.py).
 This script does not have to be in the same folder as the replays.

 ### Setup